- How current is the data?

 The datasets reveal the names of the people behind purposely complicated offshore structures and expose these networks of secrecy.
 Graph databases are the best way to explore the relationships between these people and entities – it’s much more intuitive to use for this purpose than a SQL database or other types of NoSQL databases.
 In addition, graphs allow users to understand these networks in a very intuitive way and easily discover connections.

 Yes, of course!
-Follow the instructions in this link.
+Follow these instructions.
 Remember that the ICIJ Offshore Leaks Database is licensed under the Open Database License and contents under Creative Commons Attribution-ShareAlike license.
 Always cite the International Consortium of Investigative Journalists when using this data.

 You can read more about how to use the Offshore Leaks database here.
 We have also published some tutorials that could be useful: